-When you call your friend and the phone is switched off or out of carrier’s reach, you know that instantly.
+When you call your friend and the phone is switched off or out of the carrier’s reach, you know that instantly.

-1) Phone is switched off or out of carriers reach
+1) The phone is switched off or out of the carrier's reach

 If you get busy signal while calling, you can try again later or just give up.
 When the SMS does not get delivered on the first try, it is automatically re-sent in certain intervals without you knowing it.
 So when the phone is available again, the message still gets delivered.

-Note: Messente.com is configured to try to deliver messages in 6 hours.
-When the message still fails, it is marked as Failed.
+Note: Messente's system is configured to try to deliver messages within 6 hours.
+When the message still fails, it is marked as 'Failed.'

 2) False negative